Dedicated in 1982, the Lamar Dodd Art Center houses the Art Department and the

 a culmination of their education in the visual arts.
 In addition, the College co-sponsors

 a national juried exhibition held every other year, The LaGrange Biennial, which

-The museum is open when the College is in session from 8:30 a.m. to 4:30 p.m. from Monday through Friday.
-School groups may schedule a guided tour of current exhibitions.
-Call 706-880-8211.
+The museum is open when the College is in session from 8:30 a.m. to 4:30 p.m.

 In addition to the museum, the Lamar Dodd Art Center houses a complete range of classroom facilities.
 The drawing and painting program provides large open classrooms and private studios for majors.
 Our state-of-the-art ceramics and sculpture area offers semi-private studios for the major and a large equipment inventory.
 This is complemented by a well-equipped woodworking shop and welding equipment.
 Our photography area contains a large traditional darkroom and several Mac computers and printers for digital imaging.
-The graphic design program includes a large Mac lab with several printers and scanners and current software.
+The graphic design and animation programs include a large Mac lab with several printers and scanners and current software.
 We have a large printmaking lab with the capacity for intaglio, lithography and relief printing.
 Art history classes and lectures are held in a spacious tiered classroom using digitized projection.